squid-cache/squid-cache.github.io/SquidFaq/ReverseProxy.rst

 http_port the.public.ip.address:80 accel defaultsite=your.main.website
 cache_peer 127.0.0.1 parent 80 0 no-query originserver
 }}}
-And[http://www.apache.org/ Apache] may be configured like in ''httpd.conf ''to listen on the loopback address:
+And[[http://www.apache.org/|Apache]] may be configured like in ''httpd.conf ''to listen on the loopback address:

 {{{
 Port 80